jvishwa06/autonomous-agricultural-robot/README.md

 - Special thanks to the ROS community for providing extensive documentation and support.
 - Acknowledgment to the creators of YOLOv8 for their contribution to the field of computer vision.

----

-This README template can be customized further to fit the exact details of your project.
-Make sure to update the performance metrics, links, and any other placeholders with real data from your project.